The information has been obtained from printed

 hier Schwierigkeiten haben.

-the electrification works.
-I have not yet been able to check on
+works.
+I have not yet been able to check on progress in all

-I must emphasise that there is NO STEP FREE
+I must emphasise that there is currently NO STEP

-ACCESS at any Algarve station to any train while it is in the
+FREE ACCESS at any Algarve station to any train while it is in

 Some platforms are very low making it difficult for some.
 Things